 - Cost.
 Some resources cost money.
 Most teachers don’t have an expense account to pay for their everyday resource needs.
 If they ARE going to pay for something, the funds are pretty likely coming out of their own pockets.
 In the long-run, that’s not fair.

 - Trust.
 No teacher wants to risk using materials that are inaccurate or ineffective.
 The source of instructional materials needs to be trustworthy.
 Whatever your go-to sources (a colleague, a blog, a researcher) you know that you’ve got to be choosey when it comes to bringing instructional materials to class the next day.

 At TeachersConnect, we’ve heard over and over that teachers often feel like they have to reinvent the wheel.
 They know the resource they want must already be out there.
 But if they can’t find it, or can’t afford to pay for it, they end up just re-creating it from scratch themselves.
 What a waste of time and energy!

 Enter TeachersConnect.
-The free app that launches Summer 2017 brings similar teachers together in a trusted virtual space full of vetted resources and ways for teachers to learn and grow together.
+The free online community that launches in Summer 2017 brings similar teachers together in a trusted virtual space full of vetted resources and ways for teachers to learn and grow together.
 Forget about re-creating the wheel; we’re going to connect you with the person who already built it.

-To join teaching communities and start building your own, check out our website and download our app!
+To join teaching communities and start building your own, check out our website and sing up to join the community!